MedhajSarang/COA-SEM-4-2022/How-To-Run-TASM-Codes.md

 Step 10 : Type TD filename.exe

-This is run the tasm code.
+This runs the tasm code.